 According to the National Institute on Aging (NIA) and the World Health Organization (WHO) exercise and physical activity can combat and reduce the risk of heart diseases, stroke, diabetes and other chronic diseases that are associated with aging, providing a better quality of life.

 CDC indicates one-third of older adults do not get regular physical activity.
 CDC stresses the importance of promoting healthy environments and active lifestyles through the creation of healthy communities to make it easier for people to pursue healthy behaviors.
 For example, in communities that provide safe walking and biking trails, residents are more likely to get and be more physically active by walking or biking regularly.

 The NIA is working with public and private organizations to empower older adults to become more physically active through their Go4Life campaign.
 Go4Life provides information and motivational tools through their interactive website for people 50-plus to move more and increase their physical activity.
 The campaign features partnerships with community organizations and agencies.
-Additional information and resources are available on the Go4Life webpage.

 The National Institute of Diabetes and Digestive and Kidney Disease provide information and resources that older adults can take to improve their health, including moving more.
 The Walking...
 A Step in the Right Direction! and the Fit and Fabulous as You Mature programs both provide information about the health benefits of walking and how to start a walking program in your community.

 Along with keeping our bodies in good shape, we want to keep our minds healthy too.
 Physical Activity may protect brain health according to ALC’s Brain Health as You Age website.
 Get at least 150 minutes of exercise each week.
 Move about 30 minutes on most days.
 Walking is a good start.